CBD and Probiotics for Anxiety - the 1-2 Punch

 Of course, our genetics have a say in how we're able to "respond" to these insults.

-It can either be poor connection between brain areas in the circuit, reduced/elevated neurotransmitters or genetic differences (most likely a combination).
+It can either be a poor connection between brain areas in the circuit, reduced/elevated neurotransmitters or genetic differences (most likely a combination).

 That's what makes b.
 Infantis so interesting.